ecmwf/aviso/docs/source/reference/notification_cli.rst

 Here is an example of this command::

-    % aviso notify event=generic1,key1=value1,key2=20210101,key3=a,location=xxxx
+    aviso notify event=flight,country=Italy,airport=fco,date=20210101,number=AZ203,payload=Landed

-Note the list of parameters required, this is the same list required by the ``key`` command with the addition of the ``location`` pair.
+Note the list of parameters required, this is the same list required by the ``key`` command with the addition of the ``payload`` pair.
 This is needed to assign a value to the key that will be saved into the store.
 If not given the value will be ``None``.
-This last case is used when only an acknowledgement that something happened is needed, i.e. a data has been produced and users know how access to it independently.
+This last case is used when only an acknowledgement that something happened is needed.

 All the options accepted by this command are covered in :ref:`notification_cli_listen` and in :ref:`configuration`.